 - Tremaine McMillen, a 14-year-old Miami boy who was wrestled to the ground, choked and arrested by Miami police who said he “clenched his fists” and gave them “dehumanizing stares.”
 His family and supporters launched a petition in June asking that felony charges agaginst him be dismissed.

-Stand Your Ground Laws, Racism and ALEC
+Stand Your Ground Laws, Racism and ALEC # Link in context

 - Sociologist Lisa Wade reviews research findings that Stand Your Ground laws increase racial bias in cases of justifiable homicide.
 John Roman’s analysis includes data for white-on-white crimes (h/t Diane Bates.)